Dark Web Marketplaces and COVID-19: before the vaccine: Results

-The median price of \textit{PPE} was 2 USD and they were the least expensive products, followed by \textit{medicines} with 34 USD, \textit{tests} with 70 USD, \textit{medical frauds} with 200 USD, and \textit{ventilators} with 1,400 USD.
-The distribution of prices for these categories can be found in Figure~\ref{Price_Quantity_Geography}(a), showing that many listings had a low price around a few USD or less and only few listings exceeded thousands or more USD.
-The cumulative value of the detected unique listings is $531,413$ USD, where we excluded listing with prices larger than $40,000$ USD due to manual inspection.
-When vendors post listings at high price this typical indicates they have halted sales of an item with the expectation of selling it again in the future.
-We remove these anomalously high priced listings since they would largely overestimate the sales price of the actually active listings~\cite{soska2015measuring}.
-The shipping information declared in the analysed listings involved a total of 12 countries or regions.
+\textit{PPE} and \textit{web domains} were the least expensive products with a median price of 5 USD.
+Followed by \textit{medicines} with 33 USD, \textit{guides on scamming} with 75 USD, \textit{fake medical records} with 130 USD, \textit{tests} with 250 USD, \textit{medical frauds} with 275 USD, and \textit{ventilators} with 1,400 USD.
+The distribution of prices for these categories can be found in Figure~\ref{Price_Quantity_Geography}(a).
+It shows that many listings had a low price of around a few USD or less and only few listings exceeded thousands or more USD.
+The cumulative value of the detected unique listings was $563,202$ USD, where we excluded listings with prices larger than $40,000$ USD using manual inspection.
+When vendors post listings at high price this typically indicates they have halted sales of an item with the expectation of selling it again in the future.
+We remove these anomalously high priced listings since they would largely overestimate the sales price of actually active listings~\cite{soska2015measuring}.
+The shipping information declared in the analysed listings involved a total of 18 countries or regions.
 Most of the vendors are willing to ship worldwide.
-Shipping from different continents is possible because some vendors explicitly declare that they have multiple warehouses across the globe, while shipping to any continent is done through specialized delivery services.
+Shipping from different continents appears possible because some vendors explicitly declare in listing descriptions that they have multiple warehouses across the globe, while shipping to any continent is done through specialized delivery services.
 The United States is the second largest exporter and shipping destination.
-Germany is the third largest exporter but no vendors explicitly mentioned it as a shipping destination.
+The United Kingdom is the third largest exporter and importer, and no vendors explicitly mentioned Germany as a shipping destination even thought it is the fourth largest exporter.
 Complete shipping information is available in Figure~\ref{Price_Quantity_Geography}(b).
 Some examples of the COVID-19 specific listings are available in the Appendix~\ref{Examples_of_listings_specific}.